 The third, fourth, and fifth packages, which are obviously the most expensive, are the regular “Contests.”
 There’s a seven-day submission round during which an unlimited number of designers can apply, and a seven-day finalization round.
 You can also invite designers of your own choosing to participate.

 The regular contests are open to all designers, and they’re designed to promote competition.
 You can run polls to gauge the popularity of the submissions you get, interact with the designers, and generate buzz around your project, assuming you haven’t paid for any of the privacy add-ons (more on that below).

-Since DesignCrowd has a massive community of freelance designers, you can get a logo in pretty much any possible style.
+DesignCrowd has a massive community of freelance designers.
+As you can see just by browsing through the logo design samples, you can get a logo in pretty much any possible style.
 Now, the number of options you have to choose from entirely depends on how much you pay.
 Other things that depend on your willingness to part with your cash include:

 But what do you really get in the end?
 Well, these are the deliverables for any logo you choose:

 1 EPS vector file, which can scale to any size and be opened with any vector program, like Inkscape (which is free)

 1 large JPG file, for use in high-quality documents